Test Vehicle’s MSRP: $102,600 (Base Pure Trim MSRP): $71,000

 Variety of trims

-A variety of massaging seat selection
+A variety of massaging seat selections

 Easy close power doors like one would expect from a lux brand